HDR & More Immersive Sound Is Our Future

 Fortunately, DaVinci Resolve has an HDR scope mode that allows you to measure footage using SMPTE 2084 PQ.

 - In Resolve choose Preferences > User Tab > Color

 - At the top of the available options, you’ll find one labeled ‘Enable HDR Scopes For ST.2084.
 Check this option.

 - Enabling HDR scopes in Resolve shows code values mapped to their exact NIT value on the Waveform and RGB Parade.

 - After this option is enabled if you activate the video scopes inside of Resolve and switch to the Waveform or RGB Parade then instead of the traditional 10-Bit scale you’ll see a 0-10,000 code value scale.
 This represents the current range of PQ code values possible in an HDR image.

 While it might seem that setting up a project for Dolby HDR grading is tedious, after you do it once, saving (and exporting it for later use) a Resolve configuration is a great way to handle the multiple setup steps.

-In Part 2: Shot Analysis, The Dolby Vision Palette & More!
+Coming Up In Part 2: Shot Analysis, The Dolby Vision Palette & More!